 Beata Piekarska Daly

-From 2008 the artist has been living and working in one of Dublin’s university where she explores the value of art in the educational and university context.
+From 2008 the artist has been living and working in one of Dublin’s university where she explores the value of art in the university context.
 She was a founder and director of Abbey Studios, established in 2016.
 Daly’s most current exhibitions include: Over Nature, a group touring exhibition across Ireland; Summer School on Cultural Diversity and Collaborative Practice Residency, a partnership between Create and Counterpoints Arts; TESLA, a locally based video-sound installation and winner of the 1st Prize in Painting Category and the Grand Prize winner during Polska-Eire Festival, 2019.

 «I was born in Silesia in the South/West part of Poland.
 The end of the communist era marked my early life with a journey to my parent 'ancestral' lands.
 We moved to a completely different cultural and physical landscape known to be the geographical centre of Europe.
 It is an open-spaced- area - it’s called Masovia.